dirac-institute/sorcha/docs/inputs.rst

   Each synthetic planetesimal has its own unique object identifier set by the user and must have entries in the orbits and physical parameters files, as well as the cometary activity file, if used.

 .. warning::
-  Sorcha is not checking whether or not a planetesimal ID has been repeated in another row of the input files. **It is up to the user to ensure their input files include only unique IDs**.
+  Sorcha does not check whether or not a planetesimal ID has been repeated in another row of the input files. **It is up to the user to ensure their input files include only unique IDs**.

 .. _orbits: